-If an allegation is delegated to another member of centre staff, the head of centre retains overall responsibility for the investigation.
+If an allegation is delegated to a senior member of centre staff, the head of centre retains overall responsibility for the investigation.

-In selecting a suitable member of staff the head of centre must take all reasonable steps to avoid a conflict of interest.
+In selecting a suitable senior member of staff the head of centre must take all reasonable steps to avoid a conflict of interest.